Im-Rises/particle-simulator-react-p5-website/README.md

 - `friction` - the friction of the particles.
 - `distanceOffset` - the distance offset of the particles.
 - `pixelsPerMeter` - the number of pixels per meter (in meters).
+- `initColor` - the initial color of the particles (in RGB).
+- `finalColor` - the final color of the particles (in RGB).
+- `colorModifierMeters` - the number of meters after which the color of the particles changes.

 This will create a canvas with 3000 particles on desktop and 1000 on mobile in fullscreen which will be resized when the window is resized.

 You can find the complete example of the project in the GitHub repository [here](https://github.com/Im-Rises/particle-simulator-react-p5).

+> **Note**
+> Be sure to do like in the example, the parent div of the canvas must be set before the p5 canvas is created.

 ---